Wills

 Lastly, there should be only one original, executed will, in which all pages must be stapled together.
 If the staples are removed, the will is torn, or changes are made to it, the will likely will be invalidated.

-Our fee to create a typical will is $600.
-For $750 we will prepare for you all of the documents that you likely need, that is a will, living will, health care proxy and disposition of remains*.
+Our fee to create a typical will is $750.
+For $1,000 we will prepare for you all of the documents that you likely need, that is a will, living will, health care proxy and disposition of remains*.
 Our fee to prepare a power of attorney is $400.
-If the power of attorney is done along with the will, living will, health care proxy and disposition of remains, the total cost would be $1,000. * A disposition of remains states who you have authorized to handle your remains.
+If the power of attorney is done along with the will, living will, health care proxy and disposition of remains, the total cost would be $1,250. * A disposition of remains states who you have authorized to handle your remains.
 This is required by the funeral home.
+For an additional fee, we will do a home visit for the signing of your will and other related documents.
+If you live in New York City, the additional fee would be $750.

 If you would like more information on having a will prepared for yourself, call us at (718) 625-0800 to schedule a free consultation.